rc2754/ezVolcano/README.md

 `ezVolcano` uses source code from the `easylabel` R package by Myles Lewis (https://github.com/myles-lewis/easylabel) for interactive labels.

 ## Contact
-Feel free to open an issue on Github or contact `richard_chen1@brown.edu` with any questions.
+Open an issue on Github or contact `richard_chen1@brown.edu` with any questions.

 ## License
 `The MIT License (MIT)`